lucacarniato/capstone-project/README.md

 Fifth, the location feature was eliminated because it contains information that is similar to the X and Y GPS coordinates.

 ![alt tag](figures/Fig2.jpg)

+### Data cleaning

+After dropping the features, several categorical features had a large ratio of missing values: INATTENTIONIND, PEDROWNOTGRNT, SPEEDING.
+These features contain only the value Y and nan (not a number).
+For them, it was speculated that NaN corresponds to no (N), as the SPD agent could have decided not to fill these fields when the condition was negative.
+All Ns were converted to 0 and all Y to 1, transforming these three features into numerical features.

+The feature UNDERINFL contains 4 values: N, 0, Y, 1.
+In this case, N was converted to 0 and Y to 1, also transforming UNDERINFL into a numerical feature.
+For UNDERINFL, Y was not the only entry present in the original dataset, and NaN entries were not assumed to be an indication of a negative condition.

+LIGHTCOND, ROADCOND, and WEATHER features already contain a value ‘Unknown’.
+For them, nan entries were converted to ‘Unknown’.

+The number of missing values in the JUNCTIONTYPE feature was reduced by using valid JUNCTIONTYPE entries of other records with the same X and Y coordinate values.
+This decreased the number of missing values for JUNCTIONTYPE from 3.2% to 1.3% in the training dataset and from 3.3% to 1.6% in the test dataset.
+The

+As predictive models only accept numerical values, the information of the INCDTTM feature was converted into 4 newly created numerical features: the year, the month, the day of the week, and the hour.

+Box plots where used to detect the outliers for the numerical features with a large range of variation (Figure 2).
+The collisions involving up to 81 persons, with a lane segment greater than 525241 and a crosswalk number larger than 5239700 are outliers and were eliminated.
+In total, only 3 records of the train set were eliminated.